Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 What Is a Camera Lens?

-- Depth of field: How much of the image is in focus from front to back.
+- Depth of field: How much of the image stays in focus

 How Do Camera Lenses Work?

-Camera lenses work by bending (refracting) and directing light through a series of precision-engineered glass elements so that light converges on the camera’s sensor.
-When light rays are properly focused, the sensor captures a sharp image.
+Camera lenses work by bending and directing light through a series of precision-engineered glass elements so that the light converges on the camera’s sensor.
+When light rays are properly focused, the sensor records a sharp image.

-Your lens’s functional outputs—focal length, angle of view, and magnification—are why the same scene can look dramatically different depending on the lens you choose.
+These core mechanics are why the same scene can look dramatically different depending on the lens you use.

 What Are the Parts of a Camera Lens?